-For example, the Coca Cola’s “Choose Happiness” promotion in 2015 was a powerful example that encouraged consumers to share happy memories and experiences that make them feel happy that summer.
+For example, Coca Cola’s “Choose Happiness” promotion in 2015 was a powerful example that encouraged consumers to share happy memories and experiences that make them feel happy that summer.

 Fear is a good marketing tool to make people loyal to a brand, a product, or a service.
 Fear makes people investigate some areas carefully and showcase warns of dangers that we can lose something if don’t take measures.
 Fear helps us grow and prevent people from bad behaviors like alcohol, drug abuse, and smoking.

 For example, the World Wildlife Fund uses fear in advertising to increase awareness about the harmful effects of global warming.
 The image clearly shows that climate change will change you and your descendants if you don’t take action to keep it.

 Nowadays trust is one of the most effective triggers in emotional marketing, and many brands try to jump on the trust board in their ads.
 Before customers trust and buy from you repeatedly, you should persuade them to trust you, by the use of emotional appeal advertising.

 - Try to be open and transparent with your customers.
 Everything should be visible in public view.

 - Show testimonials on your landing page and links to your reviews on third-party sites like Yelp, TripAdvisor, etc.

 - Reduce consumer risk.
-You can offer 100% money-back guarantee, free trial, 100% satisfaction guarantee, etc.
+You can offer a 100% money-back guarantee, free trial, 100% satisfaction guarantee, etc.

 - Stay human.
-Show real human faces and links to their social profiles on your website to prove that they are the members of your team.
+Show real human faces and links to their social profiles on your website to prove that they are members of your team.